JoakimLandstrom/MessageBoard/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Features

+To create/read/update a message to the board you need to have authorization.
+A user will be created for you if you are not an existing user already, credentials are provided as basic auth flow.

+Endpoints can be found at localhost:5000/swagger

 ### Prerequisites

 What things you need to install the software and how to install them